saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbViews.md

 ### <a name="cvLocDim"></a> Creating a Location Dimension View

 The first Calculation View that you will create will be fairly simple but is a necessary step to have a map in SAC.
 This view will bring in data via the GEOCODE table that was imported earlier.
-For each postal code (ZipCode) there will be a Spatial Type Column in particular ST_Point.
+For each postal code (ZipCode) there will be a Spatial Type Column, in particular ST_Point.
 This point will be used to mark a bubble on the map analytic.

 * In your HACKT28 connection to your HANA system right click on the Content Folder and choose New > Package.